JaniceYeo/IaC/README.txt

    b) a container running MYSQL database in the docker network
    c) 3 containers running nodejs applications with connection to the MYSQL database in the docker network
    d) an nginx server running in Digital Ocean which routes traffic to the backend instances
+2. IaC (Terraform & Ansible) scripts to provision a code server in Digital Ocean